Vlachs in medieval Bosnia and Herzegovina: Culture

 They lived in small villages called katun whose chieftain were titled katunar.
 Around them they placed guards; guard stations were called varde or vardišta.
 They practiced transhumance as herdsmen and shepherds, and became agricultural when settled permanently.
 They exported livestock products; animal skin, wool, cheese, butter and dried meat.
 Other exports included honey and wood.
 The Vlach cheese was reputable because of fat, and in 1325 sold one libra for 10 folars compared to other cheese that sold for 8 folars.
 In 1420 Vlach cheese was sold for 15 folars.
-With their caravans, led by kramar, mostly composed of horses numbering between 10–100, they conducted a large part of the trade between inland and coastal cities.
+With their caravans, led by kramar, mostly composed of horses numbering between 10 and 100, they conducted a large part of the trade between inland and coastal cities.
 Their military tradition and mobile lifestyle was used by the Bosnian lords and later by the Ottomans.
 These traits changed very little over the centuries.

 The emergence of the stećaks and their symbolism in Bosnia and Herzegovina by the scholars is often related to Vlach communities.
 Most significant stećak necropolis, Radimlja, was Vlachs' Miloradović's family necropolis, which is declared National Monument of Bosnia and Herzegovina by KONS, and inscribed into the List of UNESCO World Heritage as part of stećak nomination.

 Language

-In the scholarship there's common consideration that the Vlachs probably were bilingual (Romance and Slavic speaking) based on personal names in the historical sources, but their bilingualism probably ended by the 14th century and there's no historical evidence they spoke a Romance language, and should not be confused linguistic heritage with ethnic identity. Ćiro Truhelka argued that the evasion of the writing and spelling letter /H/ in Serbian language until Karadžić's reform is due to Vlachs influence as it is a Romance language characteristic.
+In the scholarship there is a common consideration that the Vlachs probably were bilingual (Romance and Slavic speaking) based on personal names such Ursul or Šarban and 16th century Venetian records of Vlachs speaking a "corrupted form" of Latin in the historical sources.
+Other sources argue that their bilingualism probably ended by the 14th century, that there is no historical evidence they spoke a Romance language, and that there should not be confusion of linguistic heritage with ethnic identity. Ćiro Truhelka argued that the evasion of the writing and spelling letter /H/ in Serbian language until Karadžić's reform is due to Vlachs influence as it is a Romance language characteristic.
 Initially the Vlachs, alike near Slavic-speaking people, used an Ikavian accent, and later I/jekavian accent spreading it further, of Neo-Shtokavian dialect of Serbo-Croatian.
 Those who migrated to the West during Ottoman invasion spoke what are now labeled Eastern Herzegovinian and Bosnian–Dalmatian subdialects.
 LZMK linguist Nataša Bašić argued that the Vlachs were creators of New-Shtokavian dialect with reduced number of cases in declination, with New-Shtokavian accent, with the loss of the phoneme /H/, with diphthongization old jat and other modifications characteristic for foreigners, especially for Romans.